Sam-Shuman/Senior-Design---Virtual-Twinning/README.md

 //# Senior-Design---Virtual-Twinning
 Senior Design with Sam, Sean, and Logan:

-**9/5/2025 Advisor meeting:
+**9/5/2025 Advisor meeting:**
-**1. Need to change some things for the paragraph but overall ok
+1. Need to change some things for the paragraph but overall ok
   1. Sam has notes on what to change

 Going Forward: